 Avoid using perfumed body wash, bubble baths, or lotions.
 Finally, wear loose, breathable, and natural fabrics whenever possible so your body can breathe.

-A vaginal moisturizer with hyaluronic acid can go a long way in preventing irritation and soothing discomfort if it happens.
+A vaginal moisturizer with hyaluronic acid can go a long way in preventing vulvar itching and soothing discomfort if it happens.
 Avoid products with long lists of ingredients and instead look for a moisturizer with hyaluronic acid and vitamin E. The former is found in many skin serums and creams because of its ability to attract and retain water molecules and form a moisturizing film.
 The later has antioxidant properties and aids metabolism.

 To learn more about vaginal dryness and how to overcome it, read 7 Biggest Questions About Vaginal Dryness Answered.